Pakistani police arrest prominent Imran Khan supporter - ExBulletin

 Police mostly remained on the spot, but at least 200 Khan supporters were arrested in different locations in the eastern province of Punjab and elsewhere, at the behest of Khan supporters themselves.

-During his television appearance, Shoaib reportedly urged officials to refuse to do their homework.
-The charge against him claims that Shoaib’s remarks were part of a planned plot “to weaken the country.
-Shoaib does not hold any position in the Khans party.

-Fawad Chaudhry, a senior member of Khan’s opposition Pakistan Tehreek-e-Insaf party, condemned the arrest of 80-year-old Shoaib, saying such actions would bring nothing but more hatred and of anxiety.”

-Shahbaz Sharif replaced Khan as prime minister after the former cricket star turned Islamist politician was ousted in a no-confidence in parliament in April 2022.
+Shahbaz Sharif replaced Khan as prime minister after the former cricketer-turned-politician was ousted in a no-confidence in parliament in April 2022.

-Since then, Khan, who claimed his ouster was a plot by Sharif and Washington, has been seeking a snap election.
-Both Washington and Sharif have denied Khan’s claims, and Sharif has rejected calls for a snap election, saying the vote would be held as scheduled later this year.

 |